betajippity/betajippity.github.io/_posts/2021-03-05-raya-and-the-last-dragon.md

 I've pulled these from marketing materials, trailers, and Disney+; as usual, I'll try to update this post with higher quality stills once the film is out on Bluray.
 Of course, the stills here are just a few of my favorites, and represent just a tiny fraction of the incredible imagery in this film.
-If you like what you see here, I'd strongly encourage seeing the film on Disney+ through Premiere Access or in theaters (if you are fortunate enough to be vaccinated and/or in a place where health conditions have improved enough to allow for theaters to safely reopen).
+If you like what you see here, I'd strongly encourage seeing the film on Disney+ or on Blu-Ray; whichever way, I suggest watching on the biggest screen you have available to you!
-Alternatively, if you'd rather wait until Raya and the Last Dragon is free on Disney+ in the summer, that's cool too, but you'll be missing out on a beautiful film until then.
-Whichever way, I suggest watching on the biggest screen you have available to you!

 To try to help avoid spoilers, the stills below are presented in no particular order; however, if you want to avoid spoilers entirely, then please go watch the movie first and then come back here to be able to appreciate each still on its own!